 How the Disability Application Process Works

-The Social Security Administration (“SSA”) will review your application to make sure you meet some basic requirements for disability benefits and evaluate any current work activities.
+The Social Security Administration (“SSA”) will review your application to make sure you meet some basic requirements for Social Security Disability benefits and evaluate any current work activities.
 If you meet these requirements, Social Security will send your application to the Disability Determination Services office in your state.

 This state agency completes the disability decision for the SSA.
 Doctors and disability specialists in the state agency may ask your doctors for information about your condition.
 They will consider all the facts in your case.
 They will use the medical evidence from your doctors and hospitals, clinics or institutions where you have been treated and all other information.
 They will ask your doctors: